Our 2026 Seminar Speakers

 Mr Wael Saab has been a transformative force at CRGH since 2007 and now serves as Medical Director.
 With nearly 20 years’ experience in reproductive medicine, he is an Honorary Associate Professor at UCL and a Fellow of the American Society for Reproductive Immunology, the RCOG and the British Fertility Society.
 He founded CRGH’s Reproductive Immunology Programme and specialises in complex fertility care, recurrent IVF failure and miscarriage, combining clinical excellence with a holistic, patient-centred approach.
 He is widely respected for his advanced ultrasound expertise, operative gynaecology skills, academic leadership and mentoring of future specialists.

-Saturday 16th, 4:30pm – Q&A: Implantation – What Helps & What Doesn’t
+Sunday 17th, 12:30pm – Q&A: Implantation – What Helps & What Doesn’t

 • Dr Cristina Hickman